pydio/pydio-doc-admin-guide/1_installation_guides/3_home_and_enterprise_edition/centos_install.md

-_In this guide, we will take you through all the steps required for you to have Pydio Cells running on a CentOs/RHEL 7 server._
+_This guide describes the steps required to have Pydio Cells running on a CentOs/RHEL 7 server._

 ## Requirements